feratholberton/ProyectoFinal/SETUP.md

 # Development Environment Setup

-This document explains the steps required to set up the backend development environment for **proyectoFinalELIO**.
+This document explains the steps required to set up the backend development environment for **proyecto Final ELIO**.

 ---